GenusGeoff/pairs/README.md

 # A CLI for evaluating pairs trades

 A CLI tool that backtests and analyzes trading pairs.
 A pair is a set of two assets, one of which is purchased (long) and the other is sold (short).

 The backtesting logic included in this codebase was built under the assumption that the economic and price relationship between the two assets is stable and has a tendency to revert to the mean, especially when the price relationship is at an extreme.

+So, when the price of one asset in the pair is high relative to the other and to the historical ratio, the pair is "sold", i.e. one asset is sold short and the other asset is bought long.
+Alternatively, if the relative price is low, then the one asset is bought long and the other asset is sold short.

 The `yfinance` project is used to retrieve data for stocks.

 ## Installation

+There are at least two ways to utilize `pairs`.
+One is to install it directly via `pip`, the other is to create a `virtualenv`.

-Pairs can be installed with these two commands:
+If you wish, `pairs` can be installed directly with these two commands:

 ```
 $ pip install -r requirements.txt